SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 REPP client and lines starting with "S:" represent data returned by a REPP server.
-Indentation and white space in examples are provided only to illustrate element relationships and are not REQUIRED features of this protocol.
+Indentation and white space in examples are provided only to illustrate element relationships and are not REQUIRED features of the protocol.

 # Design Considerations